terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 ### Purchase the flag
-When visiting http://web.chal.csaw.io:1002/store/flag/ we could try to purchase the flag and we could notice the following request:
+When visiting http://web.chal.csaw.io:1002/store/flag/ we could try to purchase the flag with the following request beside:

 ```http
 POST /store/flag/checkout HTTP/1.1